sst/guide/_chapters/organizing-serverless-projects.md

 - **notify-job** service: Sends you a text message after a user successfully makes a purchase.

+> TODO: infrastructure is not made up of services
 The infrastructure is created by the following services:

 - **auth** service: Defines a Cognito User and Identity pool used to store user data.